 A flat delivery fee applies with a minimum order of $50.

 Known for their innovative creations based off of local Chinese cuisine favourites, seafood veteran Majestic Bayoffers a modern take on distinctly Singaporean seafood.
 Their Stewed Signature Lobster Noodles ($60) is a smooth, silky dream.
 Featuring a sizeable, succulent lobster atop beehoon soaked in savoury gravy.

 Peckish eaters will be delighted by their dimsum bites.
 The Pan Seared Chili Crab Meat Buns ($6 for 4), other dim sum options and their too-cute-to-eat yellow rubber ducklings will surely entice.

 What happens when a jolly American seafood diner meets Singaporean’s heartland cuisine?
 You’ll get the eclectic, funky mix that is Dancing Crab.

 The seafood scene may be big on loud and dramatic flavours but there are also restaurants that keep the focus on the natural freshness of its seafood dishes.
 Drawing inspiration from Chinese cuisine and simple Singaporean heartland food, Joyden Seafoodserves up seafood dishes that never fail to warm up the heart with its home-cooked touch.

 Leave it up to Momma Kong’s to tell you what’s good.A Meal for Two ($125) comprises one crab, four fried mantous, one crayfish side, one side of seafood or chicken bites, one vegetable side, and two drinks.
 What a steal!
-Every option is customisable with a myriad of flavours to choose from: there are ten different flavours of crab, ranging from steamed or grilled for the health conscious to oh-so-spicy mala and salted egg yolk for the adventurous flavour folk.
+Every option is customizable with a myriad of flavours.
+Choose from ten different flavours of crab, ranging from steamed or grilled for the health-conscious to oh-so-spicy mala and salted egg yolk for the adventurous flavour folk.